fathnakbar/simple-in-js/README.md

 # simple-in-js
 Simple css in js for developing component based js app

-this simple script use object that has toString() method and proxy to server ability to extends classname dynamically
+this simple script use object that has toString() method and proxy to serve ability to extends classname dynamically

 ## Usage/Examples